volusion/element/content/references/block-utils.md

 ### 'isRendering'

-Boolean property that is `true` when the block is rendered by the live store, or a preview of a theme, and `undefined` otherwise, for instance in Site Designer or when developing locally.
+This boolean property is `true` when the block is rendered by the live store or a preview of a theme, and `undefined` otherwise (for instance, in Site Designer or when developing locally).

 #### 'isRendering' Usage